ubaldot/vim-poptools/README.md

 * Vim-poptools *
 </p>

-This plugin aims to scale your productivity by conveniently using popups for a multitude of tasks, from finding files and directories, to setting your favorite colorscheme.
+Poptools aims to scale your productivity by conveniently using popups for a multitude of tasks, from finding files and directories, to setting your favorite colorscheme.
-Once a list of results is slammed into a popup menu, you can filter it in an exact or fuzzy way.
+Once a list of results is slammed into a popup menu, you can filter it in an fuzzy fashion or through regex.

-This plugin is more essential compared to similar plugins such as [fzf][0], [fuzzyy][1] or [scope][2] and differently from them, external programs are called _synchronously_, but things may change in the future. :)
+Poptools is more essential compared to similar plugins such as [fzf][0], [fuzzyy][1] or [scope][2] and differently from them, external programs are called _synchronously_, although things may change in the future. :)

 Nevertheless, I personally like the interface and how it displays all the results at once.
 Additionally, I find the opportunity of saving the last